Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Materials and Methods

-The Wilson-Cowan dynamical system was proposed to model the nonlinear interactions between the responses at specific stages in the visual pathway \cite{Wilson72,Wilson73}. \paragraph*{Dynamical system.} In the Wilson-Cowan model the temporal variation of the activation vector, $\vect{\dot{x}}$, increases with the energy of the input $\vect{e}$, but, for each sensor, this variation is also moderated by its own activity and by a linear combination of the activities of the neighbor sensors: where $\vect{W}$ is the matrix that describes the damping factor between sensors, and $f(\vect{x})$ is a dimension-wise saturating nonlinearity. $\vect{W}$ is usually considered to be a fixed matrix, made of Gaussian neighborhoods, that represent the local interaction between sensors \cite{Faugueras09}.
-Note that, in Eq.~\ref{EqWC}, both the inhibitory and the excitatory responses are considered just as negative and positive components of the same vector.
-Therefore, the two equations in the traditional Wilson-Cowan formulation are represented here by a single expression \cite{Bressloff03}.
+where $\vect{W^{ee}}$, $\vect{W^{ei}}$, $\vect{W^{ie}}$, $\vect{W^{ii}}$ are the matrices that describe the excitatory and inhibitory relations between sensors, the activation function $f(\cdot)$ is a dimension-wise saturating nonlinearity, and the elements of the vectors $\vect{\alpha^e}$ and $\vect{\alpha^i}$ are the auto-attenuation parameters.
+The above matrices are usually considered to be a fixed set of connections (wired relations), made of positive and negative Gaussian neighborhoods, that represent the local interaction between sensors \cite{Bressloff02b,Bressloff03,Faugueras09}.
+Also note that, if in Eqs.~\ref{EqWC}, the inhibitory and the excitatory components are stacked together into a single vector (with some sort of arrangement as in Eq.~\ref{global_response2}), the two equations in the traditional Wilson-Cowan formulation can be represented by a single expression, as in~\cite{Bressloff03,Chow20}, here in matrix form:

+where, The above single-equation matrix formulation of the Wilson-Cowan model, Eq.~\ref{EqWC2}, is convenient to get the relation between the models, and clearly shows the subtractive nature of the interactions in the kernel $\vect{W}$ as opposed to the divisive nature of the interactions due to the kernel $\vect{H}$ in Eq.~\ref{DN_B}.

-\paragraph*{Steady state and inverse.} The stationary solution of the above differential equation, that can be obtained by making $\vect{\dot{x}} =0$ in Eq.~\ref{EqWC}, leads to the following analytical inverse (input-from-output) relation:
+\paragraph*{Steady state and inverse.} The stationary solution of the above differential equation (obtained by taking $\vect{\dot{x}} =0$ in Eq.~\ref{EqWC2}) leads to the following analytical inverse for static inputs:

-As we will see later in the \emph{Results} section, the identification of the different terms in the decoding equations corresponding to both models, Eq.~\ref{invDN} and Eq.~\ref{invWC}, is the key to obtain simple analytical relations between their corresponding parameters.
+As we will see in the \emph{Analytical Results} section, the identification of the decoding equations corresponding to both models, Eq.~\ref{invDN} and Eq.~\ref{invWC}, is the key to obtain simple relations between their corresponding parameters.